-- 9. In Diagram 1, note the dominance of Australian dry cargo trades (in blue) with the liquid hydrocarbons trade (in red) from the North-West Shelf and just commencing out of Gladstone.
+- 9. In the Australian trade patterns in 2012 as shown in Diagram 1, note the dominance of Australian dry cargo trades (in blue) with the liquid hydrocarbons trade (in red) from the North-West Shelf and just commencing out of Gladstone.
 LNG dominates both trades. - 10.
 The container trades (in yellow) can be seen coming on from the Suez-Canal/Red Sea and from the Sunda Strait.
 Singapore is the local Container Hub Port and it feeds the Australian 'Spoke Trade'.
 The container trade from the Australian east coast to the Pacific region is clearly shown.
-The Japan-Australia vehicle trade (in purple) can just be discerned, it runs direct Japan-Bismarck Sea-Jomard Passage-Australian east coast.
+The Japan-Australia vehicle trade (in purple) can just be discerned, it runs direct Japan-Bismarck Sea-Jomard Passage-Australia east coast.
 The new Gladstone LNG trade also follows this route.
 About 40% of Australia export trade goes via the South China Sea, about \$110 billion per annum.